 - Add 4 tablespoon soy sauce, black vinegar, ground pepper, and crushed red chili pepper into the soup.
 Taste test and add more soy sauce if needed.
 Cook for 3 minutes.

-- Mix together tapioca starch and water, and pour into the soup.
+- Mix together cornstarch and water, and pour into the soup.
 Stir until the soup has thickened, about 2 minutes.

 - Turn off heat.
 Slowly pour beaten egg in a thin stream, wait about 5 seconds, then slowly stir so the egg become fluffy like egg drop soup.

-- Serve the soup hot garnished with sliced scallion and cilantro.
+- Stir in sesame oil, and serve the soup hot garnished with sliced scallion and cilantro.